Pre-Congress Courses

 • Person Centered Care with the goal to achieve Self-management – Anna Forsberg, Sweden

-• 20 years in the field of visceral transplantation – a physiotherapist perspective on family centred rehabilitation – Jemma Mears, UK
+• 20 years of visceral transplantation: A physiotherapist´s perspective on family-centred rehabilitation – Jemma Mears, UK

 The program is preliminary and subject to change.